Radiology Spotters Collection

 Answer:

-Pseudo-kidney sign represents the sonographic appearance of intussusception, where invaginated bowel loops form a reniform mass with central hyperechoic fat and mucosa surrounded by a hypoechoic muscular rim; it is also seen in gastrointestinal wall thickening from malignancies like gastric or colonic adenocarcinoma.
+Pseudo-kidney sign represents the sonographic appearance of intussusception, where invaginated bowel loops form a reniform mass with central hyperechoic fat and mucosa surrounded by a hypoechoic muscular rim; it is also seen in gastrointestinal wall thickening from malignancies like gastric or colonic adenocarcinoma, lymphoma, Crohn disease, diverticulitis, and intestinal tuberculosis.

 Intussusception causes telescoping of proximal bowel into distal bowel, trapping hyperechoic mesenteric fat and lumen centrally while the invaginated hypoechoic bowel wall forms the outer rim; in neoplasms, asymmetric wall thickening mimics this layered reniform pattern.